YashGaikwad14/AI-Resume-Optimizer/README.md

 - **Interview Questions** - Behavioral and technical questions with talking points
 - **LinkedIn Optimization** - Headline options and About section suggestions

+### 📄 Export & Download Features
+- **PDF Download** - Download all analysis results as professional PDF documents
+- **Copy to Clipboard** - Quick copy functionality for all generated content
+- **Formatted Output** - Clean, professional formatting for all exports

 ### 📱 Mobile-First Design
 - **Responsive Layout** - Optimized for all screen sizes (mobile, tablet, desktop)
 - **Touch-Friendly UI** - Large buttons and intuitive mobile navigation